geshan/docker-laravel-alpine/readme.md

-## Docker Container for Laravel 5.x
+## Docker Container for Laravel 5.x with PHP7

 This is a docker container for Laravel 5.x with composer installed.
 [Alpine Linux](https://hub.docker.com/_/alpine/) base image its very small at `~75 MB`.
 This image is made for running tests for laravel not serving it over a web servicer like Nginx.
 It is primarily being used to run unit tests on [Wercker](http://wercker.com/).